Pence expected to launch presidential campaign next week in Iowa

 Pence is expected to launch his 2024 bid with a speech and campaign video on Wednesday, June 7.
 NBC News first reported the specific timing and location of Pence's expected announcement.

 The former vice president, in announcing next week, will meet what he views as a deadline for potential candidates.
-He had told CBS News chief election and campaign correspondent Robert Costa in April on "Face the Nation," that anyone "serious" about seeking the Republican nomination would need to enter the contest by June.
+He had said in April on "Face the Nation," that anyone "serious" about seeking the Republican nomination would need to enter the contest by June.

 Pence also said in that interview that more and more people have been telling him there is room for his brand of "traditional conservatism" in the growing field of presidential contenders.